-Test scores are required for students unless they have a grade point average above 3.0 for residents of California and 3.61 for nonresidents.
+Test scores are required for students unless they have a grade point average above 3.0 for residents of California and 3.61 for non-residents.
 The CSU uses a calculation called an eligibility index that combines the student's high school grade point average with the score they earn on either the SAT or ACT tests.
 Even if students have a GPA above 3.0, it is useful to take either an SAT or ACT as the score may indicate if you do not need to take English and math placement tests after you are admitted and before you enroll at the CSU.
-CSU combines best critical reading and math scores from multiple sittings of SAT, and may combine best subscores from multiple ACT tests to calculate a best composite.
+CSU combines the best critical reading and math scores from multiple sittings of SAT and may combine the best subscores from multiple ACT tests to calculate the best composite.

 Personal Statement: UC only

-The personal statement enables Admissions to see the student as an individual through their experiences and accomplishments and a student response to two short-answer prompts.
-Each response may be as long as necessary, as long as the total word count for both responses falls within the 1,000 word limit.
+The personal statement enables Admissions to see the student as an individual through their experiences and accomplishments and the student's response to two short-answer prompts.
+Each response may be as long as necessary, as long as the total word count for both responses falls within the 1,000-word limit.

-- Have your statement checked by a teacher, counselor or other adviser for spelling, grammar and clarity.
+Have your statement checked by a teacher, counselor, or other advisers for spelling, grammar, and clarity.

 Not writing about recent events.